molgenis/molgenis/docs/develop/architecture.md

 * Frontend runs in the web browser using HTML + CSS + javascript pages, mostly interactive using AJAX
 * Middleware runs on a web server using Java + Tomcat.
-* Backend runs runs either embedded in the web server (e.g. elasticsearch) or is a seperate backend service (e.g. mysql)
+* Backend runs runs either embedded in the web server (e.g. elasticsearch) or is a seperate backend service (e.g. postgresql)

 The figure below summarizes this architecture.